CBASoftwareDevolopment2020/Exam-Notes/Algorithms/Sorting.md

 ![Operations on a pushdown `Stack`](../images/Operations_on_a_pushdown_stack.PNG)

 A `Stack` is a collection that is based on the last-in-first-out policy.
 When iterating through a `Stack`, the items are processed in reverse of the order in which they where added.
+In [`stack.py`](Implementations/stack.py) two implementations can be found, one that uses a `List` to store the items, and one that uses a `Linked List`.

 ### _knows_ selection sort and its complexity